 Who: Jack Phillips

 By now, you’ve probably heard a lot about Jack.
 He serves everyone that walks into his shop.
-But he can't create custom cakes that express messages or celebrate events in conflict with his deeply held religious beliefs.
-This includes cakes advocating drug use, Halloween cakes, and cakes disparaging people, including those who identify as LGBT.
+But he cannot create custom cakes that express messages or celebrate events in conflict with his deeply held religious beliefs.
+This includes cakes advocating drug use, Halloween cakes, and cakes disparaging people, including those who identify as LGBTQ.

 But the day that call came wasn’t just another summer day.
 It was the same day the U.S. Supreme Court announced that it would hear Jack’s first case—Jack and Masterpiece Cakeshop were all over the news.